• Record keeping requirements.

 • Managing the risk of mould

-There are many parts of Australia which experience high humidity.
+There are many parts of Australia that experience high humidity.
 For some people who love the heat, these can be great places to live and work.
 However, unfortunately, these humid environments aren’t without risk as they can cause significant damage to buildings.

-Mould and ghosting
+Mould and Ghosting

 Mould – most of us would be somewhat familiar with mould, which is a type of fungi.
 It grows well in damp environments, especially when there’s poor ventilation.
 It can grow on many surfaces found in homes and workplaces such as carpets, timber, and walls.
-Mould can take on different appearances; it’s most commonly black, green, or white and can look like a stain or discoloration.
+Mould can take on different appearances; it’s most commonly black, green, or white and can look like a stain or discolouration.

 Ghosting – this is a term many people would be less familiar with.
 Ghosting is a build-up of soot and dust particles on walls and ceilings that appears as dark stains.
 Moisture in the air also contributes to this occurring.

-What are the impacts?
+What Are the Impacts?

 Other than looking unsightly, ghosting doesn’t have the same detrimental impact of mould.
 Ghosting doesn’t pose a health risk to people, and it’s relatively easy to clean.
 However, if the cause of the ghosting isn’t dealt with, it’ll most likely reappear.